Chakravarthi-roy/ChurnPrediction/README.md

 # Bank Customer Churn Prediction

-Predicts which bank customers are likely to leave (churn), using 10,000 customer records.
-Built to answer a business question, not just to hit an accuracy number:
+So this is my churn prediction project!
+I took 10,000 bank customer records and tried to figure out who's likely to leave the bank and why.
+But I didn't want to just build a model and stop there — I wanted to actually answer a real question: *which customers should a retention team even bother focusing on, and is the model worth using at all?*

-**which customers should a retention team focus on, and is the model worth using?**
+Dataset Link:

 ## Repo structure